How Did The Heart Evolve?

 So scientists think this is what ancestor had the simplest version of a system shared by all its descendants.
 Over time, practically every animal descended from that ancestor has added complexity to this basic system.
 They did so independently, as natural selection repeatedly acted on that peristaltic pump and the genes that make it possible.
 The circulatory systems in these animals often became more complex because they tended toward more active lifestyles.

 For worms, a peristaltic pump works fine.
 But that wasn’t effective enough for active predators and animals that need to move quickly.
-The solution for most animals was a heart to supply a more complex and active body with more oxygen.
+The solution for most animals was a heart supplying more complex and active bodies with more oxygen.
 Not all animals today have a genuine heart.
 But some version of an organ for circulating blood has evolved in at least three major groups:

 • Arthropods.